eoinlynchcodes/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Class Components precede functional components in the most recent version of JavaScript.
+If you work for a company with older code, it is necessary to understand how to use class components.

 - [ ] Name three lifecycle methods and their purposes.

+render() => Has a return statement and includes JSX.
+It renders UI to the screen.

+componentDidMount() => Is where you load data into your app.

+ constructor() => Takes props into a component for use.

 - [ ] What is the purpose of a custom hook?

+A custom hook allows you to put a number of hooks together and make code that would be otherwise be repetitive, DRY.

 - [ ] Why is it important to test our apps?

+It is important to test to ensure that you find any faults before a user does.
+Bady working software could prove expensive.

 ## Project Set Up